Air ducts in a home with metal-baked tape applied to prevent air duct leakage

 Tools Needed for Repairs

 Below are some of the tools you will need to fix your issues during the inspection.
 They are all basic enough to be found at your local home improvement center.
-If home repairs aren’t your thing, contact a BPI or RESNET-certified professional for service.
+If home repairs aren’t your thing, contact an HVAC company for service.

 • Flashlight